Byron Heights

 Byron Heights is a mountain rising to 497 m at the northwest extremity of West Falkland, Falkland Islands in the South Atlantic.
-It is situated 11.65 km southeast of Hope Point.
+It is situated 11.65 km southeast of Hope Point on a narrow peninsula which is subject to exposed weather as it is between two bays.

 The mountain's top is occupied by RRH Byron Heights (Remote Radar Head Byron Heights) of the British Forces South Atlantic Islands (BFSAI), part of an early warning and airspace control network including also RRH Mount Alice on West Falkland and RRH Mount Kent on East Falkland.
+In the 1990s, the radar was a type 94 being operated by a detachment of No. 7 Signals Unit of the Royal Air Force.
+In January 2007, it was operated by No. 303 Signals Unit and was visited by Princess Anne and her husband, Rear Admiral Timothy Laurence.
+In 2012, it was estimated that the radar site had a coverage of 108 km up to an altitude of 494 m.
+During the Falklands Conflict, the site was used by Argentine forces to site an Eltar radar which was used to track Sea Harriers.